KimiaTasnia/Threat-Model-Database-for-Hardware-Security/README.md

 The **Threat Model Database (TMDB)** is developed to address this gap.
 TMDB provides a structured and security-critical database of hardware threat models to support researchers, practitioners, and the broader security community in evaluating vulnerabilities and analyzing potential threats at early design stages.

-TMDB is generated using **ATLAS**, which leverages the **National Vulnerability Database (NVD)** as a primary knowledge source.
+In our paper "[ATLAS: AI-Assisted Threat-to-Assertion Learning for System-on-Chip Security Verification](https://arxiv.org/abs/2603.01170)" we generated TMDB, which leverages the **National Vulnerability Database (NVD)** as a primary knowledge source.
 Maintained by the **National Institute of Standards and Technology (NIST)**, NVD is a comprehensive repository of publicly disclosed cybersecurity vulnerabilities spanning software, hardware, and other digital systems.
 TMDB particularly draws on key NVD components such as:

 - **CWE** — Common Weakness Enumeration
 - **CVE** — Common Vulnerabilities and Exposures